TheKikGen/stm32-tkg-hid-bootloader/README.md

 /* Let common.inc handle the real work. */
 INCLUDE common.inc
 ``````

+The ram and rom origin and lengths are adjusted to match the uC/board specifications.
+- Ram origin starts at 0x20000000.
+The length is the RAM size of your MCU (20K for the STM32103C8/CB).
+- Program origin in rom starts at 0x08000000 + TKG bootloader size (4K = 0x1000).
+The LENGTH is the flash memory size of the MCU minus 4k (bootloader size).

 You must then add an upload method in platform.txt :

     # TKG-HID upload 2.2.2